 Heating Running Cost (per hour) = Power (W) * Price Of Electricity ($ per kWh) / 1,000

-We’ll even solve examples of by how much a 1,000W and big 5,000W will raise your monthly bills.
+We’ll even solve examples of how much a 1,000W and a big 5,000W will raise your monthly bills.
 You will also find a running costs table that tells you how much does it cost to run a 500W – 5,000W eclectic heater per hour and per day.

 Running cost of all electric space heaters depends on only two factors:

 - Heater wattage.
 How many watts does a space heater use?
 Most space heaters use 1,500 watts of electricity.
 This is basically a measure of how strong the heater is.
 The wattage or power input is listed on the specification sheet of every electric heater (under section ‘Power’ you will see 1,000W – 5,000W).

 - Price of electricity in your area.
 In all our calculations we’ll use the US national average price of $0.1319 per kilowatt-hour.
 In some states, electricity is cheaper (below $0.10 per kWh; Louisiana, Montana, etc.) and in others like New York and California, it’s more expensive (above $0.15 per kWh).

 Based on only these two factors, we can calculate exactly how much does it cost to run an electric space heater per hour.
 To simplify things, we can use the following electric heater running cost calculators.
 Just input the wattage and cost of electricity, and you’ll get how much your specific heater costs to run per hour:

 Electric Heater Running Cost Calculator